Skip to main content

 Typing

-We can also provide a generic types to our output function.
-This will help developers to easily identify what are the properties they can use.
-This will also help use for type checking.
+We can also provide generic types for our output function.
+This will help developers easily identify which properties they can use, and it will also assist with type checking.

 Example.